netdata/netdata/README.md

  ```

  The above will give you the last 300 seconds of traffic for eth0, aggregated in 120 points, grouped as averages, in json format.

+ Check [Netdata Swagger UI](http://netdata.firehol.org/swagger/) for more information about the API.

 2. If you need to embed a **netdata** chart on your web page, you can add a few javascript lines and a `div` for every graph you need.
 Check [this example](http://netdata.firehol.org/dashboard.html) (open it in a new tab and view its source to get the idea).